trumbitta/initializr/README.md

-# Initializr 2 - Developers Documentation
+# Initializr 2 - Developers Documentation testsss

 This documentation is for developers.
 There is also a more <a href="http://www.initializr.com/docs">users-oriented documentation</a>.